 If you have questions about or need further information concerning the legal basis on which we collect and use your personal information, including any legitimate interests relied upon, please contact us as provided under the How to contact us section at the end of this Notice.

-We use standard tracking technologies to automatically collect certain information (as described in the Information We Collect About End Users section) from your device and/or browser when you interact with Customer Sites so that we can use the information collected for the limited purposes described above in this Notice.
+We use standard tracking technologies to automatically collect certain information (as described in the Information We Collect About End Users section) from your device and/or browser when you visit or interact with Customer Sites.

 We use the following tracking technologies:

-When an End User views a Customer Site or uses a Customer’s mobile app, Sift servers are notified, and we are able to collect information from the browser or application as described above.
+When an End User views or uses a Customer Site, Sift servers are notified, and we are able to collect information from the browser or application as described above.

-Information you provide to us when you use the Sift Services: You (or your organization's administrator) may provide certain personal information to us through the Sift Services – for example, when you register for the Sift Services, when you consult with our customer support, send us an email or communicate with us in any way in connection with the Sift Services.
+Information you provide to us when you use the Sift Services: You (or your organization's administrator) may provide certain personal information to us through the Sift Services – for example, when you register for the Sift Services, when you consult with our customer support or participate in our online community, send us an email or communicate with us in any way in connection with the Sift Services.

 The personal information we collect may include:

-If you ever communicate directly with us, we will maintain a record of those communications and responses.
+If you ever communicate directly with us or within our community, we may maintain a record of those communications and responses.